Using a geometric lens to find k disjoint shortest paths: The Key Concepts behind our Polynomial-Time Algorithm

 Considering~$k$ paths, we associate with each vertex~$v \in V$ a position in the $k$-dimensional Euclidean vector space.
 For brevity, we say that a path has color~$i$ if it is strictly monotone in its~$i$-coordinate.
 Thus, each path~$P_j$ has color~$j$.
-The problem \textsc{$k$-Disjoint Paths on a DAGs} is solvable in polynomial time for constant~$k$~\cite{FHW80}.
-Thus, if we want to find~$k$ subpaths from~$u_i$ to~$v_i$, $i \in [k]$, that all have the same color (i.\,e.\ for each~$i \in [k]$ we have that the difference of the $i$-th coordinate of~$u_i$ and~$v_i$ is~$\dist(u_i,v_i)$), then we can use the algorithm of \citet{FHW80}.
-For completeness, we provide a dynamic program with a precise running time analysis in \cref{sec:the-algorithm} as \citet{FHW80} only state ``polynomial time''.
-The general approach to solve the given \kDSP instance is thus as follows: Split the paths~$P_1,\ldots,P_k$ into $f(k)$ subpaths (i.\,e. guess the endpoints of the subpaths) and find a partition of the subpaths such that \begin{enumerate}[(i)] \item subpaths in the same part of the partition share a common color and hence can be computed by the algorithm of \citet{FHW80} or our dynamic program, and \item subpaths in different parts of the partition cannot intersect. \end{enumerate} We remark that this is essentially the same general approach used by \citet{Loc19}.
+The problem \textsc{$k$-Disjoint Paths on a DAG} is solvable in polynomial time for constant~$k$~\cite{FHW80}.
+Thus, if we want to find subpaths from~$u_i$ to~$v_i$ for all~$i \in [k]$ that all have the same color (i.\,e.\ for each~$i \in [k]$ we have that the difference of the $i$-th coordinate of~$u_i$ and~$v_i$ is~$\dist(u_i,v_i)$), then we can use the algorithm of \citet{FHW80}.
+For completeness, we provide a dynamic program with a precise running time analysis as \citet{FHW80} only state ``polynomial time''.
+The general approach to solve the given~\mbox{\kDSP} instance is thus as follows: Split the paths~$P_1,\ldots,P_k$ into $f(k)$ subpaths (i.\,e. guess the endpoints of the subpaths) and find a partition of the subpaths such that \begin{enumerate}[(i)] \item subpaths in the same part of the partition share a common color and hence can be computed by the algorithm of \citet{FHW80} or our dynamic program, and \item subpaths in different parts of the partition cannot intersect. \end{enumerate} We remark that this is essentially the same general approach used by \citet{Loc21}.
 However, he does not use the geometric view of the paths (as we do).
-As a result, even for~$k=2$ he needs to split two paths in up to $9^{55}$ (cf.\ \citet[Lemma 10]{Loc19}) parts to ensure that no two parts can intersect.
-While this constant is certainly not optimized, one can easily see in \cref{fig:areas} that our approach splits the two paths in at most five parts (in second case).
+As a result, even for~$k=2$ he only bounds the number of created subpaths by~$9^{91}$ (cf.\ \citet[Lemma 4.2]{Loc21}).
+While this constant is certainly not optimized, one can easily see in \cref{fig:areas} that our approach splits the two paths in at most five parts (in case (ii)).
 Moreover, our geometric view allows us to use a more efficient way of splitting the paths for general~$k$, which we describe below.